cserteGT3/BlankLocalizationCore.jl/docs/src/example.md

 * add workpiece datum to images (in Inventor)
 * implementation: hole: radial allowance, plane: axial allowance (different from the paper)
 * hole 2 z rosszul van méretezve a cnc poses-nál
+* API extension should be described, as it is major feature of the package

 ## Example part